 Under some driving or climate conditions, occasional brake squeak, squeal or other noise may be heard.
 Occasional brake noise during light to moderate stops is normal and does not affect the function or performance of the brake system.
 The rear drum brakes (if so equipped) do not have audible wear indicators.
 Should you ever hear an unusually loud noise from the rear drum brakes, have them inspected as soon as possible by your NISSAN dealer.

 Proper brake inspection intervals should be followed.
-For additional information, see "Periodic maintenance" in the "9.
-Maintenance" section for maintenance intervals.
+For additional information, see "Periodic maintenance" shown in a separate maintenance booklet for maintenance intervals.

 BRAKE BOOSTER

 Check the brake booster function with the following steps: